How I Started Creating 3D Floral Art with Piped Paint

 So I decided to go for it.
 Only one hurdle—I had no idea how to pipe flowers.
 (Totally on brand for me, by the way.)
 I researched stiff buttercream recipes, bought food coloring and cake supplies, and did a deep dive on the internet for piping tutorials.
 Then I went to town.

 I spent nearly two years practicing cupcake decorating and honing the muscle memory needed to get all the designs just right.
+It was a labor of love.
+Each cupcake was a step closer to my goal.

 Eventually, I tried a few paint kits from Gaffey to see how I liked it.
 And… oh snap.
 I fell completely in love.
 Gah-gah kind of love.
 Infatuated.
 Obsessed, really.
 It didn’t take long for me to switch from frosting to paint.

 Fast forward to the summer of 2025—I began painting full time.
+This was a pivotal moment for me.
+I embraced the challenge and the thrill of creating something unique.

 It’s been an incredibly exciting journey, and I’m deeply grateful.